yizou275/AlgoGroup_Application/README.md

 - Write tests and attach their results in the repo to prove correctness.

 ## Steps to follow
-1. Set up a GitHub repository and a local directory to work out of (see the **Set up submission on GitHub** section below).
+1. Set up a GitHub repository and a local directory to work out of (see the **Set up for submission on GitHub** section below). *If you run into major issues with Git/GitHub, simply upload your code files to Google Drive and include the shared link in your application.*
 2. In README.md, delete this content and clearly state which question you are answering at the top.
 3. Add your reasoning/methodology for said question.
 4. Delete all irrelevant files, and attach your solution along with any tests you may have written.